ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * When synchronizing the WalletState to fresh nodes, no locking or caching needs to be performed.
 * 'Dirty' or corrupt WalletState, which is saved or transmitted as mentioned above, can be put in a consistent state by replaying the journal.
 * When sending updates to the Wallet State, nodes can simply exchange the (highly compressed) WSJ data.
+* Block reorganization can be performed more easily.